lqueryvg/ansible-tabinv/README.md

 Instead of pointing Ansible at a single inventory file or script (with `-i`) you can point at a directory.
 Thus you could combine `tabinv` with files containing specific host or group var settings.
-For example, in the above example you could specify different connection types for the groups "live" and "dev".
+For example, in the above example you could specify a different connection type for the "live" group.